CITY OF REFUGE

 9. Pu’uhonua

-Our next stop is the City of Refuge, Pu’uhonua.
+Our next stop in the City of Refuge is Pu’uhonua.
 In the past, if someone had broken a law, they could escape to this city and receive protection, safe from punishment.
 Religious ceremonies took place here as well.

 puuhonua-kona